python/devguide/garbage_collector.rst

 Why moving unreachable objects is better
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-It sounds logical to move the unreachable objects under the premise that most object
+It sounds logical to move the unreachable objects under the premise that most objects
 are usually reachable, until you think about it: the reason it pays isn't actually
 obvious.